 Bath Road, Taplow, Maidenhead, Berkshire SL6 0PR (SL6 0EF with satnav) www.tvap.co.uk

 Those who feel jaded about play facilities for wheelchair users will find well designed, properly inclusive facilities here that are well worth the journey.
-You’ll find wheelchair accessible roundabouts and swings, elevated walkways and specially trained staff to offer support.
+There are wheelchair accessible roundabouts and swings here, along with elevated walkways and specially trained staff to offer support.
 Entry is £8 per disabled child or adult and a carer goes free.

 Titmus Dr, Crawley RH10 5PQ www.crawley.gov.uk/pw/Leisure_and_Culture/Tilgate_Park

-There are Compass Card offers in place at the Walled Garden Community Café, Go Ape and Tilgate Forest Golf Centre and there’s a hoist-assisted changing facility in Tilgate Park, so it may be worth a visit.
+There are some great facilities at Tilgate Park and plenty of Compass Card offers in place here: Tilgate Nature Centre, the Walled Garden Community Café, Go Ape and Tilgate Forest Golf Centre.
+There’s also a hoist-assisted changing facility in Tilgate Park.